Seregy/k8s-examples/README.md

     ```
     ./mvnw clean verify

-    docker build -t calculation-service .
+    docker build -t calculation-service:0.0.1 .
     ```

-   To build the Java application from sources and create a Docker image with `calculation-service` tag
+   To build the Java application from sources and create a Docker image with `calculation-service:0.0.1` tag

-2. Building [rate-service](rate-service-mock) image by switching into the service directory and creating a Docker image with `rate-service` tag:
+2. Building [rate-service](rate-service-mock) image by switching into the service directory and creating a Docker image with `rate-service:0.0.1` tag:

     ```
-    docker build -t rate-service .
+    docker build -t rate-service:0.0.1 .
     ```

 ### Deploying services locally via Minikube